tabcat/prollipop/readme.md

 ## Features

-- **Async-iterable mutator** - changes can be applied as a stream :o
 - **Efficient diff** - yields entry and bucket diffs!
 - **Powerful cursor api** - climb 🌳s like a pro
 - **Structural validation** - codec is aware of tree context